-After reviewing the crash data and research literature, NDOT has determined the following to be guiding principles for the installation of rumble stripes on the state highway system.
+After reviewing the crash data and research literature, NDOT has determined the following to be guiding principles for the installation of edgeline rumble stripes on the state highway system new pavement projects.
+Edgeline rumble stripes may be placed on existing state highway pavement at the direction of the M&R Engineer or designee.

-- Roadway type Rural two-lane undivided with two-way traffic. - Lane width -12 feet with 2 feet integral shoulders for a 28 feet minimum total top width; Edge Line Rumble Stripes may be installed on shoulders up to 6 feet in width when recommended by Traffic Engineering. - Pavement section with a recommended minimum overlay thickness of 2.5 inches of pavement and the surface in good condition. - ADT in excess of 500 VPD. - Posted speed limit of 50 mph or greater.
+- Roadway type Rural two-lane undivided with two-way traffic - Lane width 12 feet with two-feet integral shoulders for a 28-foot minimum total top width - Pavement section with a recommended minimum overlay thickness of two inches of pavement and the surface in good condition - Posted speed limit of 50 mph or greater